vintasoftware/django-virtual-models/docs/tutorial.md

         model = Movie
 ```

-The best thing is: this is already usable!
+The best thing is: this is already usable.
 Although the only purpose to use an empty Virtual Model is to get an exception...

 But that's what you want!
 The idea is to be guided by the virtual model exceptions to know what fields you need to add to it.
 First, integrate the `VirtualMovie` with the `MovieSerializer` and the view by doing the following: